-Upon the completion of this offering, and assuming the same capitalization as of February 28, 2015, our authorized capital stock will consist of 120,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share, all of which will be undesignated, and there will be 27,753,834 shares of common stock outstanding and no shares of preferred stock outstanding.
-As of February 28, 2015, we had approximately 38 record holders of our capital stock.
-The actual number of stockholders is greater than this number of record holders and includes stockholders who are beneficial owners but whose shares are held in street name by brokers and other nominees.
-This number of holders of record also does not include stockholders whose shares may be held in trust by other entities.

-In addition, upon completion of this offering, and assuming the same capitalization as of February 28, 2015, 2,841,775 options to purchase shares of our common stock will be outstanding and 1,703,807 shares of our common stock will be reserved for future grants under our equity incentive plans.
+Upon the completion of this offering, our authorized capital stock will consist of shares of common stock, par value \$0.0001 per share, and shares of preferred stock, par value \$0.0001 per share, all of which will be undesignated, and there will be shares of common stock outstanding and no shares of preferred stock outstanding.
+As of May 31, 2014, we had approximately record holders of our capital stock.
+All of our outstanding shares of redeemable convertible preferred stock will automatically convert into shares of our common stock upon the completion of this offering.
+In addition, upon completion of this offering, options to purchase shares of our common stock will be outstanding and shares of our common stock will be reserved for future grants under our stock option plans.

 The following description of our capital stock and provisions of our amended and restated certificate of incorporation and amended and restated by-laws are summaries of material terms and provisions and are qualified by reference to our amended and restated certificate of incorporation and amended and restated by-laws, copies of which have been filed with the SEC as exhibits to the registration statement of which this prospectus is a part.
-The descriptions of our common stock and preferred stock reflect amendments to our amended and restated certificate of incorporation and amended and restated by-laws.
+The descriptions of our common stock and preferred stock reflect amendments to our amended and restated certificate of incorporation and amended and restated by-laws that will become effective immediately prior to the completion of this offering.